John Cage: 1912–1931: Early years

-Cage enrolled at Pomona College in Claremont as a theology major in 1928.
-At Pomona, he encountered the work of the artist Marcel Duchamp via Professor José Pijoan, of the writer James Joyce via Don Sample, of the philosopher Ananda Coomaraswamy and of the composer Henry Cowell.
+Cage enrolled at Pomona College in Claremont, California, as a theology major in 1928.
+At Pomona, he encountered the work of the artist Marcel Duchamp via Professor José Pijoan, of the writer James Joyce via Don Sample, of the philosopher Ananda Coomaraswamy, and of the composer Henry Cowell.
 In 1930, he dropped out of Pomona, having come to believe that "college was of no use to a writer" after an incident described in his 1991 autobiographical statement:

 I was shocked at college to see one hundred of my classmates in the library all reading copies of the same book.
 Instead of doing as they did, I went into the stacks and read the first book written by an author whose name began with Z. I received the highest grade in the class.
 That convinced me that the institution was not being run correctly.
 I left.

 Cage persuaded his parents that a trip to Europe would be more beneficial to a future writer than college studies.
-He subsequently hitchhiked to Galveston and sailed to Le Havre, where he took a train to Paris.
-Cage stayed in Europe for some 18 months, trying his hand at various forms of art.
+He subsequently hitchhiked to Galveston, Texas, and sailed from there to Le Havre, France, from where he took a train to Paris.
+Cage stayed in Europe for 18 months, trying his hand at various forms of art.
 First, he studied Gothic and Greek architecture, but decided he was not interested enough in architecture to dedicate his life to it.
 He then took up painting, poetry and music.
 It was in Europe that, encouraged by his teacher Lazare Lévy, he first heard the music of contemporary composers (such as Igor Stravinsky and Paul Hindemith) and finally got to know the music of Johann Sebastian Bach, which he had not experienced before.

-After several months in Paris, Cage's enthusiasm for America was revived after he read Walt Whitman's Leaves of Grass—he wanted to return immediately, but his parents, with whom he regularly exchanged letters during the entire trip, persuaded him to stay in Europe for a little longer and explore the continent.
-Cage started traveling, visiting various places in France, Germany, and Spain, as well as Capri and, most importantly, Majorca, where he started composing.
+After several months in Paris, Cage's enthusiasm for America was revived after he read Walt Whitman's Leaves of Grass.
+He wanted to return immediately, but his parents, with whom he regularly exchanged letters during the entire trip, persuaded him to stay in Europe for a little longer and explore the continent.
+Cage started traveling, visiting various places in France, Germany, and Spain, as well as Capri in Italy and, most importantly, Mallorca, Spain, where he started composing.
 His first compositions were created using dense mathematical formulas, but Cage was displeased with the results and left the finished pieces behind when he left.
 Cage's association with theater also started in Europe: during a walk in Seville he witnessed, in his own words, "the multiplicity of simultaneous visual and audible events all going together in one's experience and producing enjoyment."